April 20, 2026

 - Asymmetrical metal chandeliers

-- Curved floor lamps with integrated dimmers.
+- Curved floor lamps with integrated dimmers

-5) Color Drenching – Immersive Tones from Floor to Ceiling
+5. Color Drenching – Immersive Tones from Floor to Ceiling

-It is bold and immersive.
+It’s bold and immersive.
 Additionally, when done right, it is amazingly comforting.

-You might have seen this on social feeds.
 One color everywhere in a room.
-Business Insider’s home design forecast confirms that color drenching is one of the major 2026 trends.
+Business Insider’s home design forecast confirms that color drenching is one of the major 2026 interior design trends.

 Where to use it: